Student Money Survey 2018 – Results

 The National Student Money Survey 2018 is done and dusted for this year, but if anything’s got your goat, got you worried or getting on your wick, leave us a comment below!

 We’ve suggested lots of places to get more info or practical help in the report.
-If you want the basics to cut-out and keep, download our free eBook, the Essential Student Guide to Money.
+If you want the basics to cut-out and keep, download our free Student Money Cheat Sheet.

 Want to know more about the survey, or need case studies, comments or quotes?
 We’re happy to help – just drop us a line.